WhatsApp/erlt/doc/02_syntax.md

 **Enums**: See the [enums](04_enums.md) document.

-**Dot access operator**: a syntactic sugar for invoking `erlang:map_get(K, M)` when K is an atom.
+**Dot access operator**: a syntactic sugar for invoking `erlang:map_get(K, M)` when K is an atom literal.
 So, in DT the following two lines are equivalent:

 ```erlang
 % Classic Erlang